Mary Jane Veloso drug smuggling case: Pre-Trial legal proceedings

 On 21 March 2022, the Supreme Court of the Philippines conclusively dismissed the earlier Court of Appeals decision in favour of Sergio and Lacanilao, ruling that Veloso was in fact allowed by Philippine law to give her testimony in Sergio and Lacanilao's case by deposition through written interrogatories under Rules 23 and 25 of the Rules of Court of the Philippines.

 In light of the November 2024 announcement of Veloso's proposed prisoner transfer back to the Philippines, Justice Assistant Secretary Mico Clavano commented that the ongoing case against Maria Kristina Sergio and Julius Lacanilao regarding human trafficking charges at the Regional Trial Court of Nueva Ecija would now proceed much quicker, as it had previously stalled due to Veloso being unable to testify while being imprisoned in Indonesia, and that she would now be able to finally testify against her alleged recruiters in open court.

-On 30 October 2025, Mary Jane's parents (Cesar and Celia) made an appeal to the Supreme Court of the Philippines urging them to expediate a ruling from the Nueva Ecija Regional Trial Court that legal hearings relating to Maria Cristina Sergio and Julius Lacanilao could take place from within the Mandaluyong prison itself, where both Veloso and Sergio were currently incarcerated.
+On 30 October 2025, Mary Jane's parents (Cesar and Celia) made an appeal to the Supreme Court of the Philippines urging them to expediate a ruling from the Nueva Ecija Regional Trial Court that legal hearings relating to Maria Kristina Sergio and Julius Lacanilao could take place from within the Mandaluyong prison itself, where both Veloso and Sergio were currently incarcerated.
 Veloso’s family believed that this would expediate proceedings and allow her to take the stand for the prosecution quicker, and thus raise the chances of her being released from custody.
 Although video conferencing had been used in earlier hearings, poor internet connectivity had resulted in serious disruption, and since Veloso was the last witness scheduled to testify against Sergio and Lacanilao both legal teams petitioned the court to move the trial to within the prison in order to allow in-person testimony.

+In early May 2026, National Union of People’s Lawyer president Edre Olalia revealed that a case conference had taken place with the Public Prosecutor in anticipation of Veloso finally giving testimony at the Mandaluyong Regional Trial Court against Sergio and Lacanilao.
+On 2 June 2026, Mandaluyong RTC Judge Benedict Pichay III finally ordered the Correctional Institution for Women to allow Veloso to testify from within the prison against Sergio and Lacanila in relation to the case she filed against them for illegal recruitment, Estafa and human trafficking.
+Veloso began her testimony at 9:30am on 19 June 2026, while Maria Kristina Sergio and Julius Lacanilao appeared via video link as they were incarcerated at different correctional facilities (Sergio at Iwahig Penal colony on the island of Palawan and Lacanilao at Bilibid Prison on the southern outskirts of Metro Manila).